Connect with us

 What role did the phages play in this change?

 Some scientists thought the phages incited the bacteria to mutate for survival.
-Others suggested that bacteria routinely mutate randomly, and the of phage-resistant variants was simply a lucky outcome.
+Others suggested that bacteria routinely mutate randomly, and the development of phage-resistant variants was simply a lucky outcome.
 Luria and Delbrück had been working together for months to solve this conundrum, but none of their experiments had been successful.

 On the night of Jan.
 16, 1943, Luria got a hint about how to crack the mystery while watching a colleague hit the jackpot at a slot machine.
 The next morning, he hurried to his lab.

 Luria’s experiment consisted of a few tubes and dishes.
-Each tube contained nutrient broth that would the bacteria E. coli multiply, while each dish contained material coated with phages.
+Each tube contained nutrient broth that would help the bacteria E. coli multiply, while each dish contained material coated with phages.
 A few bacteria were placed into each tube and given two opportunities to generate phage-resistant variants.
 They could either mutate in the tubes in the absence of phages, or they could mutate in the dishes in the presence of phages.

 Illustration of six test tubes and and six petri dishes, a few of the dishes containing red dots